-- Helping young people to become financially capable should start as early as possible, in the home and as part of the school curriculum.
+- Helping young people to develop these skills should start as early as possible, with Financial Education taught as part of the national curriculum.

 - You should only be able to take out credit you can afford to repay.

-- If you use any sort of credit it should be clearly explained how much you’ll repay, when you’ll repay, and what happens if you can’t.
+- If you use any sort of credit, it should be clearly explained how much you’ll repay, when you’ll repay, as well as what happens if you can’t.

 - Regulation should prevent harm, not just react to it.